ozyns/OpenSearch-SIEM/README.md

 # OpenSearch-SIEM

-Here's the updated README with the Linux/Fedora section added:

-markdown# OpenSearch SIEM Stack

 A fully functional SIEM (Security Information and Event Management) solution built with OpenSearch, Logstash, and Winlogbeat.
-Developed as part of a SOC internship at Security Era (Sekera Group).

 ## Overview